ubccr/coldfront/docs/pages/plugin/how_to_create_a_plugin.md

 Throughout this tutorial, to effectively illustrate the structure of a linked ColdFront plugin, the Weekly Report plugin [linked here](https://github.com/rg663/weeklyreportapp) will be used as an example.

-## Set Up Your App
+## Set Up Your App Manually

-1. Create your app, complete with a file structure as demonstrated below:
+1. Create your app, complete with a file structure as demonstrated below (for the example app, download the Git repository):
 ```
 weeklyreportapp
 │   README.md